 - Director, Disability Studies Research Laboratory

-I have a long history of research that concentrates on physical activity, physical fitness, and health in people with disabilities, particularly those with Down syndrome.
+I have a long history of research that concentrates on physical activity, physical fitness, and health in people with intellectual disabilities, particularly those with Down syndrome.
 My research viewpoint is holistic—I am interested in movement patterns, physiological responses and adaptations, health behaviors, and health outcomes, as well as the design and delivery of programs for acquiring healthy behaviors.
 My research is therefore inter-disciplinary.
-And, although it focuses on individuals with Down syndrome, it has lessons and implications for people living with intellectual or physical impairments.
+And, although it focuses on individuals with Down syndrome, it has lessons and implications for all people living with intellectual or physical impairments.

 What motivates me to pursue my scholarly activities is learning.
 If learning in this area of scholarship is what motivates you too and if you wanted to either collaborate with me or study under my mentoring, I would be happy to discuss possible opportunities with you.